rhauannecastro/rhauannecastro/README.md

 - 👋 Hi, I’m @rhauannecastro
-- 👀 I’m interested in back end
+- 👀 I’m interested in Full-Stack
-- 🌱 I’m currently learning python/java
+- 🌱 I’m currently learning python/javascript/HTML5/CSS 3

 <!---
 rhauannecastro/rhauannecastro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.